Help and Support

 How The Center Can Help You

-The NYU Center for Sexual Misconduct Support Services can provide confidential assistance to complainants about sexual misconduct, relationship violence, and stalking.
+The NYU Center for Sexual and Relationship Respect Services can provide confidential assistance to complainants about sexual misconduct, relationship violence, and stalking.
 Support includes providing information about resources and options, accompanying a complainant to rape treatment centers, medical services and campus meetings or proceedings.

 The Center also coordinates NYU educational outreach, prevention efforts and training initiatives, and serves as a liaison to all student groups active in the area of sexual misconduct prevention and awareness.

-Staff at The Center for Sexual Misconduct Support Services — which includes Crisis Response Counselors at the Wellness Exchange — are licensed health professionals who can act as your personal liaison throughout the process of accessing care and services following a sexual assault.
+Staff at The Center for Sexual and Relationship Respect Services — which includes Crisis Response Counselors at the Wellness Exchange — are licensed health professionals who can act as your personal liaison throughout the process of accessing care and services following a sexual assault.

 The Sexual Misconduct Prevention Assistance Counseling Education, (S.P.A.C.E.) is a multipurpose space dedicated to prevention, assistance, counseling, and education where students can gather, get connected to counseling services, discover additional support, and use as a safe space and meeting area.